The Disadvantages Of Using Live Traps

 One of the first things people want to do when they discover they have a wildlife problem is trap the animal, destroy or relocate it and then patch up the damage.
 However, there are several disadvantages to this kind of do it yourself trapping.
 For starters, it only offers a temporary solution.

-Another problem with do it yourself trapping, as seen in the injured squirrel photo to the right, is that a so called “live traps" can actually injure and harm the animal causing them a great deal of pain, suffering and distress.
+Another problem with do it yourself trapping, is that so called, supposedly humane "live traps" can actually injure and harm the animal - causing them a great deal of pain, suffering and distress

 In addition to that, in most states it is illegal to do the trapping portion on your own, even with a hunting license.
 Laws from state to state will vary, but most have some rules, and they are sometimes difficult to find and you may be quite surprised to discover which critters you cannot trap.
-It's true that stores will sell traps just the same, but no – they will not tell you that you cannot legally trap your own critters or wildlife.
+It's true that stores will sell traps just the same, but they will not be the one to tell you that you cannot legally trap your own critters or wildlife.